Simon Maling: Later career

 In 2004, following the 2003 Rugby World Cup, Maling made it back into the All Blacks and played all four tri-nations tests that year.
 However, at the end of the 2004 season the New Zealand Rugby Almanack commented that "Simon Maling lacked the enthusiasm of earlier in his career".
 Nevertheless, the shortage of good locks in New Zealand at the time of his retirement from All Black rugby meant that if he had stayed longer in New Zealand he might have expected to continue with the All Blacks for a while longer.

 In 2004, Maling's All Black career ended with a disheartening 40–26 loss to South Africa.
 Having played in 11 tests, Maling headed overseas first to London in late 2004 where after a brief spell with Harlequins he headed on to Japan where he joined Japanese club Suntory Sungoliath.

 In 2006, Suntory Sungoliath lost the final of the Top League and Microsoft Cup title to Toshiba Brave Lupus by a score of 33–18.
 Then in February 2007, Suntory Sungoliath again lost the final of the Top League and Microsoft Cup title to Toshiba Brave Lupus before a crowd of 23,076 at Tokyo's Chichibunomiya Stadium, the first sellout at the ground in 10 years.
 The score was 14–13 to Toshiba Brave Lupus.
 According to Maling, the team was totally gutted by the loss.
 However Suntory with Maling in the team won the fifth Microsoft Cup on 24 February 2008 to become champions of the Top League for 2007–08.

 On 5 February 2008 it was announced that Maling would join Llanelli Scarlets for the 2008/09 season.
 In April 2009 him and Gavin Thomas were released because of the clause in their contract that said if they were injured for more than 26 weeks they would be released.

 Maling returned to New Zealand to live in 2009, where he now farms in the South Island close to Wānaka.

 Summary

-A clever line-out forward with a good workrate and a good jumper, Maling perhaps lacked the physical presence to dominate at the very top level.
-But he was a respected opponent at all levels and gave good service to the All Blacks in the 13 matches (11 tests) that he played.
+As a line-out specialist, Maling was noted for his technical execution and activity rate, although he had a smaller physical profile to dominate at the very top level.
+But he was a respected opponent at all levels and represented the All Blacks in 13 matches (11 tests).

 Maling was on the winning side in 9 of the 11 tests in which he played, a winning percentage of 81%.